Algorithms

 One of the first blog posts I have written was about the importance of algorithms in software engineering, in 2015 I was preparing to take interviews and found the importance of algorithms in the process.
 I wrote a post about it here.

-Take for example the book by grokking algorithms.
-It has a different approach to learn the most popular algorithms that is used out there.
-However, things start simple but quickly evolves to other more complex areas such as performance and complexity
+Take, for example, the book Grokking Algorithms.
+It has a different approach to learning the most popular algorithms that are used out there (Bhargava, 2016).
+However, things start simple but quickly evolve to other more complex areas such as performance and complexity.

-At the university students are exposed to a variety of those problems and are tested against it since the start.
-However, is not everyone that finds the understanding and problem solving aspect of it streight forward, in this section the space is dedicated to the study of algorithm focusing on the implementation and analysis of the algorithms from a practical approach, starting with easy problems and gradually moving to more complex ones.
+At the university, students are exposed to a variety of those problems and are tested against them from the start.
+However, not everyone finds the understanding and problem-solving aspect of it straightforward.
+In this section, the space is dedicated to the study of algorithms, focusing on the implementation and analysis of algorithms from a practical approach, starting with easy problems and gradually moving to more complex ones.

 Introduction